longmatthewh/jasmine-stealth/README.md

 # Conditional Stubbing

+## stealthy

+One of the biggest changes is to prepare for Jasmine 2.x suport, which exposes "Spy" differently.
+We can no longer add new functions directly to the protoype.
+So, the functions we used to add to the prototype are now simply being added to the spy instance by using the new `stealthy` method.

 ## "when" + "thenReturn"

 One annoyance with Jasmine spies is the default semantics of `Spy#andReturn` limits you to a single return value, regardless of which arguments a spy is invoked with.
 However, the arguments a spy is called with *usually matter* to the spec.
 None of your out-of-the-box options are great: